EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 JupyterLab running in the container is password-protected.
 The password is auto-generated.
 The **Connect to JupyterLab** button is configured to log you into the container using this password automatically.

-Within JupyterLab, you are the 'root' user.
+Within JupyterLab, you are the 'root' user and group.

 !!!
 Note

     You are the 'root' user **only** within the context of the container.
 You will not have 'root' access to the back-end on which the container is running!
-Any files you create in the directories mounted into the container will be owned by your own user on the back-end.
+Any files you create in the directories mounted into the container will be owned by your own user, and user group, on the back-end.

 ---